 Grilled Eggplant Caprese Salad With Balsamic Reduction

-An amazing spring salad that is filled with yummy flavours — and looks incredible — is just what you need for entertaining.
+A healthy salad filled with yummy flavours — and that looks incredible — is just what you need for entertaining.

 If you’ve never made balsamic vinegar reduction before, take a moment to read the notes further down for some simple tips on how to help make your salad a success!